BrainBeatsUCF/Symphony/DATA.md

-This document is a list of data used for the creation of generative models + potential leads / resources on acquring data
+This document is a list of data used for the creation of generative models + potential leads / resources on acquring data. **The data itself lives in a shared Google Drive for the team**

 ## Sources: